-The permitted take for the Mallee (Pliocene Sands) (GS3a) aquifer has been reported as a fixed annual limit that is equal to the SDL of 41.4 GL.
+The permitted take for the Mallee (Pliocene Sands) (GS3a) aquifer is a fixed annual limit equal to the SDL of 41.4 GL.

-The permitted take for the Mallee (Murray Group Limestone) (GS3b) aquifer has been reported as a fixed annual limit that is equal to the proposed revised SDL of 63.578 GL.
-This has the following components:
+The permitted take for the Mallee (Murray Group Limestone) (GS3b) aquifer is a fixed annual limit equal to the revised SDL of 63.6 GL.